 Growing Cannabis in Canada

 There are two legal ways that cannabis users can grow their own cannabis.
-One way is through the ACMPR where people are granted the privilege to produce their own cannabis for medical purposes.
+One way is through the ACMPR where patients are granted the privilege to produce their own cannabis for medical purposes.
 Under the review and approval of Health Canada, ACMPR patients can calculate how much cannabis they can legally grow and store based on the requirements under their medical recommendation.

 Under The Cannabis Act, it’s legal to recreationally grow 4 cannabis plants per household, with the exception of Manitoba and Quebec.
 It should be noted that this privilege cannot be shared between users and households (i.e. someone cannot grow your plants for you), and that there are different provincial restrictions that govern your plant growth.